Parsl/parsl/docs/userguide/performance.rst

-To measure the strong and weak scaling of Parsl executors, we created Parsl programs to run tasks with different durations, ranging from a "no-op"--a Python function that exits immediately---to tasks that sleep for 10, 100, and 1000 ms. For each executor we deployed a worker per core on each node.
+To measure the strong and weak scaling of Parsl executors, we created Parsl programs to run tasks with different durations, ranging from a "no-op"--a Python function that exits immediately---to tasks that sleep for 10, 100, and 1,000 ms. For each executor we deployed a worker per core on each node.

-While we compare here with IPP, Fireworks, and Dask Distributed, we note that these systems are not necessarily designed for Parsl-like workloads or the scale.
+While we compare here with IPP, Fireworks, and Dask Distributed, we note that these systems are not necessarily designed for Parsl-like workloads or scale.

 Further results are presented in our
 `HPDC paper <https://parsl-project.org/publications/babuji19parsl.pdf>`_.

 Strong scaling
 ^^^^^^^^^^^^^^
-The figures below show the strong scaling results for 5000 1s sleep tasks.
+The figures below show the strong scaling results for 5,000 1-second sleep tasks.
 HTEX provides good performance in all cases, slightly exceeding what is possible with EXEX, while EXEX scales to significantly more workers